 Web Design Myths Debunked

-A website design must not just be visually appealing but also easy going for the customers’ eyes and mind.
+Website design and development must not just be visually appealing but also easy going for the customers’ eyes and minds.

 In this article, I’ve compiled a list of web design myths busted in order to have a beautiful website for your business that not just attracts but also retains customers.